Editors: Rad Komissar, Anna Linde

 Now let’s look at the impact of hormones found in animal foods separately.
 This food holds lots of useful nutrients.
 But at the same time, hormonal food also has relatively large amounts of alien hormones which influence and even in some cases may make one euphoric, joyous and energetic.

-This means that if you eat these hormonal foods often and for a long period of time, they will eventually impact and change the natural balance and production of your own hormones.
+This means that if you eat/drink these hormonal foods/drinks often and for a long period of time, they will eventually impact and change the natural balance and production of your own hormones.
 On the contrary, muscle meat and fish, contain relatively fewer hormones and don’t harm your health and your personality as much as hormonal foods can.

 Also hormonal foods especially liver and kidneys collect toxins (See Article 5).
 Moreover hormonal foods including shellfish and organ meats, such as liver, brains, and kidneys are rich in purines.